RiyamPatel2001/RiyamPatel2001/README.md

 - 👋 Hi, I’m Riyam
 - 👀 I’m interested in Machine learning, Sci-Fi, Physics, History and Philosophy
-- 🌱 I’m currently learning Neural Networks.
+- 🌱 I’m currently learning JavaScript.
 - 💞️ I’m looking to collaborate on any Project or a Startup Idea.
 - 📫 E-mail - riyampatel2001@gmail.com